keylime/keylime/README.md

 private key will be protected by the key that you were prompted with.

 You may wonder why this is in keylime at all?
-Well, you can tell `keylime_tenant` to automatically create a key and then provision a agent with it.
+Well, you can tell `keylime_tenant` to automatically create a key and then provision an agent with it.
 Use the --cert option in `keylime_tenant` to do this.
 This takes in the directory of the CA:

 `keylime_tenant -c add -t 127.0.0.1 -u D432FBB3-D2F1-4A97-9EF7-75BD81C00000 --cert /var/lib/keylime/ca`